Opinion Article on Adworld Event & Digital Marketing

 The answer is a short and a rather simple one: we are saturated.
 These techniques, tips and tricks led us to the point of saturation.
 With no return.

-We are constantly bombarded with the latest promotions, free trials, and those 50% off that we r
+We are constantly bombarded with the latest promotions, free trials, and those 50% off sales that we never really needed much.

 Am I saying that email marketing is dead?